emmercm/www/src/blog/_shebang.md

 [Wikpedia](https://en.wikipedia.org/wiki/Shebang_(Unix)) says the shebang also known as a sharp-exclamation, sha-bang, hashbang, pound-bang, or hash-pling.
 No matter what you call it, it has been around since 80's.

-Simply put, a shebang lets a file tell your operating system what executable should interpret your file (an "interpreter directive"), and it's used whenever your file is invoked like an executable.
+Simply put, a shebang lets a file tell your Unix-like operating system what executable should interpret your file (an "interpreter directive"), and it's used whenever your file is invoked like an executable.

 Shebangs are always the first line of a file, and they look like this: